iamdonovan/spymicmac/doc/tutorials/preprocessing/geometric/declass/joining.rst

 100% of the value of image 'a', linearly increasing to 100% of the value of image 'b' at the end of the overlapping part.

-Once you have joined the image scans together, you can move on to finding the
+Once you have joined the image scans together, you can move on to finding the :doc:`réseau marks <reseau>` (or the :doc:`image border <panoramic>`, if using panoramic images), to be able to resample the images to a consistent geometry.